 While this method is fairly simple for beginners, it doesn’t offer tons of customization options.
 If you are looking for more ways to change the footnote appearance, then just continue to the next method.

-Method 2: Add WordPress Footnotes With a Plugin
+Method 2: How to Add WordPress Footnotes With a Plugin

-Another method of creating footnotes is to use the free Modern Footnotes plugin.
+Another way to create footnotes is to use the free Modern Footnotes plugin.
 Unlike the Footnotes block, it offers a lot more options to modify the footnote appearance.

 For example, you can make the footnote appear as a tooltip, as well as extra information at the bottom of the page.